genesiscommunitysuccess/docs/docs/web-ui-reference/intro/standards-accessibility.md

 ---

 Adhering to web standards and accessibility guidelines is really important for us here at Genesis.
-By building applications with our platform and component sets much of this is covered for you out of the box.
-Various committees and working groups define the standards web components adhere to ensure browser support, adoption, and ultimately to improve the web platform itself.
+By building applications with our platform and component sets, much of this is covered for you out of the box.

+Various committees and
+working groups define the standards web components adhere to ensure browser support, adoption, and ultimately to improve the web platform itself.
 These include: